 The cost of setting up a business was much higher 10 years ago.
-The processes were longer, so it took more time.
+Whether you were an individual entrepreneur or an international company, you paid the same fees for your trade license as options were fewer.
 Commercial rents were so high too.

 This is just before the oil price crash.
 It had felt like Abu Dhabi was on the up after the global economic down turn and there was expectancy in the air.

 Information was far more readily available and far more reliable at this time.
 Indeed that is roughly when I started Gateway's blog to share information about setting up companies in Abu Dhabi.
 Prior to this time, I had personally felt that government liaison officers (commonly known as PROs here) kept their knowledge as close to their chests as possible, just sharing it amongst themselves, because knowledge was king and had a value.

 I also remember my first visit to the Abu Dhabi Department of Economic Development (ADDED).
 It was a little daunting.
 I don't remember seeing any other women (although there may well have been), but I vividly remember it being full of PROs, busy, loud and lots of hustle and bustle.
 It was a hive of activity.

 Some applications started to be submitted through online portals, but hard copies of all the paper work were still required to be submitted too.
 As with many emerging technologies, there were teething problems along the way, with systems being down, but on the whole we could all see that it was moving in the right direction.
 However, still lots of processes relating to trade licenses and visas were still not automated.

 The free zones in Abu Dhabi were: TWOFOUR54, Masdar City, Abu Dhabi Airport Free Zone, ICAD and KIZAD (now Kezad).
 ADGM had been only been announced.

 There were lots more business setup options in the Abu Dhabi market which ultimately provided more consumer choice and drove down prices.